strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 - The Content-type Builder is disabled in production.
 See the documentation [FAQ for PaaS](/developer-docs/getting-started/troublshooting.md#why-are-my-application-s-database-and-uploads-resetting-on-paas) and the [FAQ for content-types in production](/developer-docs/getting-started/troublshooting.md#why-can-t-i-create-or-update-content-types-in-production-staging) for more information.
 Changes to the content structure should be developed locally and then deployed to production.

+- Strapi maintains deployment guides to assist users in deploying projects.
+Since there are frequent updates to Strapi and to the hosting provider platforms, the guides are sometimes out of date.
+If you encounter an issue deploying your project following this guide, please [open an issue on GitHub](https://github.com/strapi/documentation/issues) or [submit a pull request](https://github.com/strapi/documentation/pulls) to improve the documentation.

 :::

 Prior to starting the deployment process each user needs: